 Many of these analyses — and you can find many more from left-leaning columnists — focus on the most overt similarities between fascists and Trump: the glorification of violence at his rallies, his demonization of outsiders, his disrespect for democratic institutions and norms.

 Here, I will focus on three deeper, lesser known tenets of fascism that Trump exhibits: his valorization of victims, his obsession with fitness and his legitimization of violence as a form of political action.

 When people read “fascism”, they think Adolf Hitler and bringing him into the discussion is almost always counterproductive.

 There is also no clearcut definition of what fascism is, making it harder to decide if Trump qualifies.
 Mussolini’s movement in Italy had a lot in common with Nationalism Socialism in Germany, but there were differences.
-Francisco Franco is often considered a fascist, but the Spanish dictator wasn’t in the same league as Hitler or even Mussolini.
+Francisco Franco is considered a fascist, but the Spanish dictator wasn’t in the same league as Hitler or even Mussolini.

-Thirdly, as David Graham has argued in The Atlantic, lefties have “cried wolf” in the past and accused Republicans (from Barry Goldwater to George W. Bush) of being crypto-fascists when they clearly weren’t.
+Thirdly, as David Graham has argued in The Atlantic, lefties have “cried wolf” in the past and accused Republicans (from Barry Goldwater to George W. Bush) of being crypto-fascists when they weren’t.